-History of Scandinavian luxury
+History of Scandinavian jewellery

-The central role of luxury objects as symbols of power and rank among the Scandinavian elite persists over the Viking Era (800 – 1050 AD), the Medieval Era (1050 – 1520 AD), and the Swedish Empire Era (1611 – 1718 AD), and reaches an apogee during the Enlightment Era (1700-1800) under the french-speaking Swedish King Gustaf III (1746 – 1792 AD).
+The central role of jewellery objects as symbols of power and rank among the Scandinavian elite persists over the Viking era (800 – 1050 AD), the Medieval era (1050 – 1520 AD), and the Swedish Empire era (1611 – 1718 AD), and reaches an apogee during the Enlightment era (1700-1800 AD) under the french-speaking Swedish King Gustaf III (1746 – 1792 AD).

 Scandinavian jewellery design, with its characteristic purity of form and avant-garde expression, has since the 18th century continued to challenge itself and its times.
 It is now widely recognised internationally as a frontline contemporary expression of art with a unique 3000 years heritage.